 Job creation is a frequent argument in support of sales tax holidays.
 But this argument suffers from the same problems as the argument based on general economic growth.
 Any increase in employment will be modest and temporary, limiting the benefits.
 Temporary increases in labor associated with sales tax holidays are costly for businesses, more so than an equivalent increase spread over the whole year, because of the fixed cost associated with hiring and training multiple temporary employees.
 By focusing on encouraging a few days of temporary employment during sales tax holidays, lawmakers lose sight of and undermine policies that promote long-term economic growth and job creation.

-Recent budget difficulties have prompted some states and localities to cancel or opt out of their sales tax holidays.
-The District of Columbia Office of Taxation and Revenue estimated that it would save $640,000 in tax revenue by canceling its sales tax holiday in 2009.
+Not every state is convinced of the merits of such holidays.
+Back in 2009, the District of Columbia Office of Taxation and Revenue estimated that it would save $640,000 in tax revenue by when it canceled its sales tax holiday that year.
 After eight years of sales tax holidays, District tax officials found the holiday did not spur enough economic growth to offset the costs.
-North Carolina officials found that repealing their sales tax holiday in 2013 would save the state $16.3 million the next year, and put those dollars toward individual and corporate income taxA corporate income tax (CIT) is levied by federal and state governments on business profits.
+North Carolina officials found that repealing their sales tax holiday in 2013 would save the state $16.3 million the next year and put those dollars toward individual and corporate income taxA corporate income tax (CIT) is levied by federal and state governments on business profits.
 Many companies are not subject to the CIT because they are taxed as pass-through businesses, with income reportable under the individual income tax. cuts.
 Other states would be wise to follow D.C.’s and North Carolina’s lead and reevaluate the costs and benefits of sales tax holidays.

 Sales tax experts and economists widely agree that there is little evidence of increased economic activity as a result of sales tax holidays.
 Politicians claim that sales tax holidays largely pay for themselves through increased economic activity and new collections.
 But experience shows that the claims of economic stimulus, increased revenue, and consumer savings are greatly exaggerated.
 States see little net economic activity as a result of sales tax holidays; the holidays instead represent a costly-to-administer revenue loss for the government.